 - Turn on the Camera Mode option.

-For additional information, including pictures for each step, continue to the section below.
+For additional information about how to stop the iPhone camera from always going back to Photo, including pictures for each step, continue to the section below.

 How to Retain the Camera Mode Selection on the iPhone 7